-Health experts have blamed the latest surge in infections and deaths on low vaccination rates and lax public attitudes toward taking precautions.
+The surge came amid low vaccination rates and lax public attitudes toward taking precautions.
 Fewer than 40% of Russia’s nearly 146 million people have been fully vaccinated, even though the country approved a domestically developed COVID-19 vaccine months before most of the world.

-In total, the coronavirus task force has reported over 9.2 million confirmed infections and more than 260,000 COVID-19 deaths, by far the highest death toll in Europe.
+In total, the task force has reported over 9.4 million confirmed infections and more than 267,000 COVID-19 deaths, by far the highest death toll in Europe.
 Some experts believe the true figure is even higher.

 Russian officials have said the task force only includes deaths for which COVID-19 was the main cause, and uses data from medical facilities.
 Rosstat uses wider criteria for counting virus-related deaths and takes its numbers from civil registry offices where registering a death is finalized.